 One of the things I realized while working on my Hosting Tribunal reviews is the tendency for smaller companies to provide better, more reliable support.

-I guess this is mainly due to the fact that they have the adequate manpower for the amount of customers.
+I guess this is mainly due to the fact that they have adequate manpower for the number of customers.
 Also, few support agents are easier to train than a hundred or more representatives.

 Anyway, enough speculations.